Kansas’ tax cut failure an economic warning to Republicans

 Prodded by Gov. Sam Brownback, a Republican, Kansas embarked on a major tax overhaul in 2012, reducing the top income tax rate from 6.45 percent to 4.9 percent and eliminating income tax on some businesses altogether.

 Convinced they could turn the state into a heartland magnet for businesses seeking to flee high-tax states on the coasts, Republican lawmakers instead punched a huge hole in their budget.
-Facing mounting bills and shrinking revenue, the legislature last month defied Mr. Brownback’s veto and moved to reverse some of its cuts.
+Facing mounting bills and shrinking revenue, the Legislature last month defied Mr. Brownback’s veto and moved to reverse some of its cuts.

 Whether the Kansas experiment is a referendum on conservative, low-tax policies is an open question.
 Obsession with tax rates often obscures other factors in businesses’ decision-making, such as the availability of a good workforce, quality of life for employees, and proximity to airports and other infrastructure, analysts say.